jpleboeuf/dmoj-solutions/problems/helloworldhard/notes.md

 # Notes

-Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." in a smarter way but still dumb, that is to say, as:
+Interpreting "Output Specification: `Hello, World!`, 3 times, on three different lines." in a smarter way but very hacky, that is to say, as:

-- printing `Hello, World!` 3 times, each time on a new line, but prefixing each new line with "N. " where N is the line number, therefore also making each line different.
+- printing `Hello, World!` 3 times, each time on a new line, but using a different eol on each line, therefore also making each line different, but only in the code (it's starting to look desperate).

 ⇒ Wrong answer :(